 Interestingly, the Weyl boson fusion can have an additional effect at a cosmological level, of mitigating any anisotropy that the Weyl vector would otherwise bring.
 This deserves careful study.
-A similar coupling and generation of the Higgs via Weyl boson fusion exists when considering the Higgs sector in Palatini gravity with Weyl gauge symmetry \cite{Palatini1} (eq.(45)).
+A similar coupling and generation of the Higgs via Weyl boson fusion exists when considering the Higgs sector in Palatini gravity with Weyl gauge symmetry \cite{Palatini1} (eq.45).

-The generation of the Higgs from the non-metric geometry (Weyl or Palatini), via the $\w_\mu - \w_\mu$ fusion in the early Universe is intriguing.
+The generation of the Higgs field alone, from non-metric geometry (Weyl or Palatini), via $\w_\mu$-$\w_\mu$ fusion in the early Universe is interesting\footnote{Matter generation from metric geometry is however familiar: e.g. MSSM states as zero modes of string compactifications \cite{Z6}, Kaluza-Klein modes of SM states in field theory orbifolds, gravitational particle production during inflation, etc.}.
 This process appears as a possible microscopic realisation of ``matter creation from geometry'' discussed in a phenomenological macroscopic description in the thermodynamics of open systems applied to cosmology \cite{P1,P2}.
 In such approach the creation of matter occurs as a process corresponding to transfer of energy from the gravitational field(s) (in our case $\w_\mu$) or space-time curvature ($\tilde R^2$ that depends on $\w_\mu$) to the matter created (in our case Higgs).
 The second law of thermodynamics allows space-time geometry transform into matter but the inverse transformation is forbidden.
 Therefore the process of matter creation from the underlying geometry is irreversible.
 However, this result is not valid in general but only if the specific entropy per particle ($s$) is $\dot s \leq 0$ (otherwise matter destruction takes place) \cite{P4}.
 If so, it would be interesting to study how irreversibility could emerge from the microscopic picture provided by our SM Lagrangian in Weyl geometry.
 Notice however that what from the Weyl geometry viewpoint looks like matter creation from (Weyl) geometry ($\w_\mu$), from a Riemannian picture obtained after the symmetry breaking, $\w_\mu$ looks just like another field of the theory that interacts with the Higgs!
 Similar considerations apply in the Palatini case.